 Students who may expect to concentrate in Psychology are advised to select Biology in the first year.
-The other first year courses should be French or German, English and Mathematics.
+The other first-year courses should be French or German, English and Mathematics.
 In the second year the student should continue English, a modern language and a social science, and should proceed toward his concentration by taking Psychology 200.
-Concentration in Psychology must include Psychology 200, Psychology 403-4 and nine additional credits in Psychology; also six credits in Philosophy.
-Approved related departments for the field of concentration are Biology, Philosophy, Sociology, Government, Economics and History.
+Concentration in Psychology must include Psychology 200, Psychology 301, Psychology 403-4 and nine additional credits in Psychology; also six credits in Philosophy.
+The election of Philosophy 301R (Logic) and of one year of Physics is strongly advised.
+Approved related departments for the field of concentration are Biology, Philosophy and Sociology.